 Dave Tilleray, West Lancashire Community Safety Partnership chairman, said: “We want everyone to enjoy themselves this Christmas but we would also encourage people to help themselves by behaving in a responsible manner and looking after their own personal items.”

 West Lancashire police Inspector June Chessell said: “The CCTV system is a powerful tool that will assist in not only preventing crime but enable my staff to identify the small minority who are intent on committing crime or anti-social behaviour.
 We will be working closely with our partners over the festive period to ensure a Happy Christmas is had by all and that people feel safe.”

-There are currently 84 public open space cameras across the borough, including Ormskirk town centre and various key locations.
-The Council is looking to install more new CCTV cameras in the coming years.
-Providing CCTV coverage is just part of the work the Council does to make the borough a safer place.
+There are currently 98 public open space cameras across the borough, including Ormskirk town centre and various key locations.
+The Council is looking to install more new CCTV cameras in the coming year.